-- Ceased physical contact between staff and between staff and clients
+- Cease physical contact between staff and between staff and clients

-- Each hour, wiped with disinfectant, door handles and the EFTPOS machine
+- Each hour, wipe with disinfectant, door handles and the EFTPOS machine

-- Routinely used disinfectant spray and wipes to clean pens, pencils, whiteboard markers, tissue boxes, light switches and tables and desks.
+- Routinely use disinfectant spray and wipes to clean pens, pencils, whiteboard markers, tissue boxes, light switches and tables and desks.

-- Asked clients not to touch any door handles or light switches
+- Ask clients not to touch any door handles or light switches

-- Stopped using the tablets for collecting data from clients
+- Stop using the tablets for collecting data from clients

-- Increased the frequency of cleaning the bathroom and kitchen area
+- Increase the frequency of cleaning the bathroom and kitchen area

 The number of people coming through our premises is quite low – about 20 per day, so safer than many other places you might routinely visit such as shops, cafés and most workplaces.